brain-score/language/SCORING_FLOW.md

      - Model identifiers
      - PR number
      - Source repository and branch
+   - Layer mapping files are generated and staged for commit

 **Jenkins Job (vision only):**
 - Runs layer mapping for new models